 Starting a DIY-project can be incredibly rewarding.
 You can channel your creative side with knitting, painting, sculpting, rug-making, beading, and much more.
 Creating something with your own two hands is proven to help the mind relax, and can fill you with a great sense of pride.
 If mistakes happen, it’s a great opportunity to learn to get comfortable with mess!

 11. Have an alcohol-free cocktail night

 Just because you’re alcohol-free doesn’t mean you can’t enjoy a delicious beverage!
 The non-alcoholic beverage world is a booming industry, with alcohol alternatives for beer, wine, spirits, and more.
 If non-alcoholic beverages aren’t your thing, that’s completely valid.
 You can get creative with your own seltzer concoction, smoothies, or hot beverage recipes.
-Check out the Monument alcohol-free drink book for some inspiration: Delish AF.

 12. Reconnect with friends and family